Hywan/mnt.io/content/articles/2025-08-21-sqlite/index.md

 Do you know that SQLite provides [a `CASE` expression][`CASE`]?
 I know it's unusual.
 SQL designers prefer to think in terms of sets, sub-sets, joins, temporal tables, partial indexes… but honestly, for what I'm concerned, in our case, it's simple enough and it can be powerful.
-It's a maddeningly simple `if`/`else`.
+It's a maddeningly pragmatic `if`/`else`.

 Moreover, the `type` column is already typed as an enum with the `CHECK("type" IN ('E', 'G'))` constraint.
 Maybe the SQL engine can run some even smarter